 As This House of Books plans its grand opening for later this summer, another cooperative business will soon fire up the kilns in Western Montana.
 In July, Clay Works! in the Bitterroot will open its cooperative studios to member artists and ceramic hobbyists in Hamilton.
 Members of the cooperative will be able to rent equipment and share studio space to fulfill their creative passions.
 Classes will be offered to any interested member who has newly taken up pottery or those more experienced ceramists who wish to refine their skills.

 “We felt the cooperative business model was a better fit with our mission of providing a creative workspace for ceramic artists to come and share equipment, materials, skills and experience,” explains steering committee member, Robin Ireland.
 She adds that the co-op “keeps the power of the business in the hands of the member-owners.”
 Ireland considers herself as a student of the ceramic arts and says she and other members are personally invested in the success of Clay Works!
 According to Ireland, the co-op will be open seven days a week for members to learn from one another while fostering professional and personal relationships.
 Future plans include opening a gallery for ceramists to showcase their self-expression and sell their works of art.
-Clay Works! officially launches on July 8 with an open house held from 6-8 pm during the downtown’s Hamilton Tonight festivities.
+Clay Works! officially launched on July 8, 2016 with an open house held from 6-8 pm during the downtown’s Hamilton Tonight festivities.